spm/spm-docs/docs/tutorials/beginners/preregistration.md

 The final thing we need to do is include the MNI coordinates of the Inferior Parietal Lobule.

-The authors do not report the coordinates in the paper so we could as MS Copilot again:
+The authors do not report the coordinates in the paper so we could ask MS Copilot again:

 >What are the MNI coordinates of the left inferior parietal lobule?
 Search the web.